Aberdeen Township, New Jersey: Local government

 The township operates within the Faulkner Act under the Council-Manager form of government (Plan 3), implemented in its current form based on a direct petition as of January 1, 1990; the citizens of Aberdeen Township voted in November 1964 to change from the traditional Township Committee form of government, which had been in force since 1857.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the Township Council.
 In this Council-Manager form, all policy making power is concentrated in the council.
 The Mayor is a member of the council and presides over its meetings.
 The Manager, appointed by and reporting to the council, is the chief executive and oversees the day-to-day operation of the borough.
 A seven-member Township Council is elected at large for staggered, four-year terms of office in partisan elections held every in odd-numbered years as part of the November general election; four seats are up together, followed two years later by the mayoral seat and the two other council seats.
 The mayor is directly elected, while the council selects a deputy mayor from among its members.

-As of 2024, the Mayor of Aberdeen Township is Democrat Fred Tagliarini, whose term of office ends December 31, 2025. members of the Aberdeen Township Council are Deputy Mayor Concetta B. Kelley (D, 2023), Greg J. Cannon (D, 2023), Arthur S. Hirsch (D, 2023), Joseph J. Martucci Sr. (D, 2025), Margaret Montone (D, 2025) and Robert L. Swindle (D, 2023).
+As of 2024, the Mayor of Aberdeen Township is Democrat Fred Tagliarini, whose term of office ends December 31, 2025.
+Members of the Aberdeen Township Council are Deputy Mayor Margaret Montone (D, 2025), Greg J. Cannon (D, 2027), Arthur S. Hirsch (D, 2027), Concetta B. Kelley (D, 2027), Joseph J. Martucci Sr. (D, 2025) and Robert L. Swindle (D, 2027).